-Australia’s Notifiable Data Breaches (NDB) scheme came into effect on 22 February this year, mandating that organisations responsible for or aware of serious data breaches inform the Office of the Australian Information Commissioner (OAIC).
+Australia’s Notifiable Data Breaches (NDB) scheme came into effect on 22 February 2018, mandating that organisations responsible for or aware of serious data breaches inform the Office of the Australian Information Commissioner (OAIC).

-It was timed to increase awareness and accountability within corporate Australia around cyber security and data privacy amid a sharp increase in incidences both here and overseas, as well as rising public and business community expectations.
+It was timed to increase awareness and accountability within corporate Australia around cybersecurity and data privacy amid a sharp increase in incidences both here and overseas, as well as increasing public and business community expectations.

-The 2017 Australian Community Attitudes to Privacy Survey found that 94% of Australians believe they should be told if a business loses their personal information.
-Ninety-five percent said they should be told if a government agency loses their personal information.
+The 2017 Australian Community Attitudes to Privacy Survey found that 94% of Australians believe they should be told if a business loses their personal information, while 95% said they should be told if a government agency loses their personal information.

 All Australian organisations governed by the Privacy Act 1988 are affected by NDB scheme, including any commercial entity with a turnover exceeding $3 million.